 A rollover IRA is an individual retirement account (IRA) that is funded by moving funds from a 401(k), 403(b), TSP, or similar retirement account into an IRA.
-By rolling over existing retirement funds into a rollover IRA, investors can use existing retirement funds to take advantage of a broader range of investments than are available through 401(k) investments alone.
+By rolling over existing retirement funds into a rollover IRA, individuals can use existing retirement funds to take advantage of a broader range of assets than are available through 401(k) assets alone.

 When performing an IRA rollover, funds from existing tax-advantaged accounts can be rolled over into a new IRA tax-free.
 You can even roll over funds from multiple retirement accounts into a single rollover IRA, making it easier for you to consolidate and manage your retirement savings.